top of page

 Local Fruit,

-We are Natural Winegrowers.
-Our doors opened in 2021 where we have been making natural cider and wine.
-We believe winemaking in this region has strayed too far from its agricultural roots, becoming a commodity as opposed to an agricultural product.
-We grow grapes here in the Mount Washington Valley using holistic and regenerative farming methods.
-We started with a small plot of La Crescent and Sabrevois vines in 2009 and have planted 2500 vines since then.
-This is only the beginning of our ambitious viticultural endeavors.
-Meanwhile, we work with small vineyards throughout NH while we wait for our own vines to mature.
-This has led to the discovery of a passionate group other natural winegrowers throughout the region, redefining the way people think about Hybrid Grapes and the potential of East Coast wine, but more on that later…
+We are winegrowers who opened Alpine Garden Winery in 2021, where we produce cider and wine.
+Our belief is that winemaking in this region has strayed from its agricultural roots, evolving into a commodity rather than a genuine agricultural product.
+Situated in the Mount Washington Valley, we grow grapes using holistic and regenerative farming methods.
+Our journey began in 2009 with a small plot of La Crescent and Sabrevois vines, and since then, we have planted 2,500 additional vines.
+This is just the beginning of our ambitious viticultural endeavors.
+While we wait for most of our own vines to mature, we collaborate with small vineyards throughout New Hampshire and Vermont.
+This partnership has introduced us to a passionate community of winegrowers in the region, who are redefining perceptions of hybrid grapes and the potential of East Coast wine.

 About us